-A slice of bread | “Mercy lived out” according to Father Piumatti
+A slice of bread | “Mercy lived” according to Fr.
+Piumatti

 Hedwig, Cesarina’s little sister, was at the door, I let her in and gave her a slice of bread with some jam on it.
-Hedwig is a heartbreaker, but for the past three weeks she has been looking even more tender and sweet; mother Jeannette has gone to the Bingi dispensary, where she is waiting to give birth; and the babies are here without mother.
+Hedwig is a heartbreaker, but for three weeks she has been looking even more tender and sweet; mother Jeannette has gone to the Bingi dispensary, where she is waiting to give birth; and the babies are here without mother.

 And he goes on, crumb after crumb.